winitzki/sofp/README.md

 Traditional courses of theoretical computer science (algorithms, formal languages, semantics, compilers, etc.) are largely not relevant to AFTT.

 Here is an example: To an academic computer scientist, the "theory behind Haskell" is lambda-calculus and formal semantics.
-These theories helped to design the Haskell language itself, and also "explain" rigorously what Haskell programs do.
+These theories guided the design the Haskell language itself, and also define rigorously what a Haskell program does.
 However, a practicing programmer is normally concerned with _using_ a chosen programming language, not with designing it or with proving general theoretical properties of that language.
-For this reason, neither the theory of lambda-calculus nor models of formal semantics will help a programmer to write programs.
+For this reason, neither the theory of lambda-calculus nor theories of formal semantics will help a programmer to write programs.
 So these theories are not within the scope of AFTT.

 As an example of theoretical matherial that _is_ within the scope of AFTT, consider the equational laws imposed on applicative functors.
-If a programmer wants to use an applicative functor to, say, specify declaratively a set of operations that do not depend on each other, the programmer can begin by designing a data structure that satisfies the laws of applicative functors.
+If a programmer wants to use an applicative functor to, say, specify declaratively a set of operations that do not depend on each other and combine these operations, the programmer can begin by designing a data structure that satisfies the laws of applicative functors.
 The programmer first writes down the types of data in that data structure and then checks whether the laws hold.
 The data structure may need to be adjusted in order to fit the definition of an applicative functor or its laws.
 Once this is verified, the programmer proceeds to write code.
 In this way, theory directly informs the programmer about how to write code.

+Applicative functors arose from practical usage of Haskell in applications such as parser combinators or domain-specific languages for parallel computations.
+It is important for a practicing functional programmer to be able to recognize and use applicative functors.
+And yet, one would search in vain for a computer science textbook that explain applicative functors, motivates their definition and laws, gives important examples and explores their structure.

 So far it appears that AFTT should be a mixture of certain areas of category theory, formal logic, and type theory.
 However, software engineers would not derive much benefit from following traditional academic courses in these subjects,